First of all, install a nerd font, and apply it: nerd font

 Maybe you have noticed that the font of lightline in the screenshot is somewhat different from the font in the vicinity, this simple trick is implemented by sainnhe/artify.vim.

 The lightline configuration depends on these plugins:

 This is the configuration: dotfiles

 Tmux cannot display true colors correctly, check this issue for solution: How to use true colors in vim under tmux? #1246

 You can use this script to test if true colors in tmux have been overridden.
-If there is no difference between executing this script in tmux and out of tmux, congratulations, this annoying bug has been solved.
+If there is no difference between executing this script in tmux and out of tmux, congratulations, this annoying bug has been fixed.

 The tmux theme is implemented by edkolev/tmuxline.vim, but it doesn’t support true colors of lightline yet.
 There’s a PR to solve this problem but has not been merged yet: Add termguicolors support for lightline #109.
-You can temporarily use hoov/tmuxline.vim
+You can temporarily use hoov/tmuxline.vim (or my fork).

 And this is the configuration of tmuxline: dotfiles

 It depends on these plugins:

 Note that if some tmux plugins don’t display correctly when vim mode is changed, you can try to create a snapshot using